Delay-Doppler Domain Channel Measurements and Modeling in High-Speed Railways: Verification of DD Domain Channel Models in Viaduct

 The BER performance of OTFS modulation under different DD domain channel conditions is shown in Fig. \ref{fig:BER Comparison Across Different Time-Varying Scenarios}.
-First, it can be observed that the BER curves of OTFS under the proposed channel models align closely with those under measured channels randomly selected from the corresponding quasi-stationary intervals.
-This indicates that in strong, moderate, and weak time-varying scenarios, the established DD domain channel models accurately capture the statistical characteristics of the channel within these quasi-stationary intervals.
+To provide a comprehensive validation of the proposed TDDL models' versatility and robustness, we evaluate the system performance using QPSK, 16QAM, and 64QAM modulations.
+First, it can be observed that for all three modulation schemes, the BER curves of OTFS under the proposed channel models align closely with those under measured channels randomly selected from the corresponding quasi-stationary intervals.
+Specifically, the tight alignment even at 64QAM demonstrates that the established DD domain channel models accurately capture the fine-grained statistical characteristics and dispersion properties required for high-order modulations.
+This indicates that in strong, moderate, and weak time-varying scenarios, the proposed models exhibit high fidelity and robustness.
 Second, when comparing the BER curves under the modeled channels with those under measured channels randomly chosen from $2T_{QS}$ durations, a BER gap emerges due to the introduction of DD domain channel non-stationarity.
 Based on these observations, we can conclude that the proposed TDDL-A, TDDL-B, and TDDL-C channel models are valid within corresponding quasi-stationary intervals and can serve as references of the realistic channel to simulate DD domain channel for the data package with time duration $NT$ when $NT<T_{QS}$.